’Tis the Season for College Savings: Sallie Mae Encourages Wrapping Up The Year With the Gift of College

-NEWTON, Mass. - Want to brighten a child’s holiday season and future?
-The holidays are the perfect time for family members and friends to spread the joy of higher education while benefiting from estate planning and potential tax benefits.
+NEWTON, Mass., Dec.
+16, 2010 - The holidays don’t need to be a time of splurging on your children; they can also be a time of saving for your children!
+Many parents worry about how they’re going to save for college.
+The holiday season is the perfect time for family members and friends to spread the joy of higher education while benefiting from estate planning and potential tax benefits.

 “The holidays are a time of giving and year-end financial planning,” said Jeff Howkins, president of Sallie Mae subsidiary Upromise Investments.
-“Gift-givers can give the long-lasting gift of a contribution to a 529 college savings plan account, and at the same time they’ll benefit from smart financial planning.”
+“Gift-givers can give the gift of a contribution to a 529 college savings plan account, and at the same time they may benefit from smart financial planning.”

-During the holidays friends and family can contribute money for college into a 529 college savings plan and benefit from tax-deferred growth and possible year-end tax advantages as many states provide income tax deductions or credits for contributions into 529 plans.
-Parents and grandparents can contribute as much as $13,000 ($26,000 if married filing jointly) in a single year without incurring gift taxes.
-A special rule allows married couples to gift up to $130,000 ($65,000 if single) as long as no additional gifts are made to that beneficiary over a five-year period.
-For nearly all 529 plans administered by Sallie Mae’s Upromise Investments, gifts can be given directly to a child’s 529 college savings account using Ugift.
-Information on each state’s 529 tax advantages is available at 529.com.
+Friends and family can contribute money for college into a 529 college savings plan account and benefit from tax-deferred growth and possible year-end tax advantages as many states provide income tax deductions or credits for contributions into 529 plans.
+Anyone, including parents and grandparents can contribute up to $13,000 ($26,000 if married filing jointly) in a single year without incurring gift taxes.
+A special rule allows married couples to gift up to $130,000 ($65,000 if single) as long as no additional gifts are made to that beneficiary over a five-year period*.
+For nearly all 529 plans administered by Sallie Mae’s Upromise Investments, gifts can also be given for a child’s 529 college savings plan account using Ugift.
+Information on each state’s 529 Plan including tax advantages is available at 529.com.

-Before investing in any 529 plan, you should consider whether you or the designated beneficiary’s home state offers a 529 plan that provides its taxpayers with state tax and other benefits that are only available through the home state’s 529 plan.
-Investment objectives, risks, charges, expenses, and other important information are included in a 529 college savings plan’s offering statement; read and consider it carefully before investing.
+Before investing in any 529 plan, you should consider whether your or the designated beneficiary’s home state offers a 529 plan that provides its taxpayers with state tax and other benefits that are only available through the home state’s 529 plan.

 News Release Distribution and Press Release Distribution Services Provided by WebWire.